-Accumulation of charge.
+Accumulation of charge has dramatic effects.
 The accumulation of charge is different.
 A one percent accumulation of charge has a huge effect.
-As Feynman memorably mentions at the very beginning of his textbook [58], one per cent excess of charge in a person at arm's length produces force enough to lift the earth!
-Continuity of current is obeyed exactly and so such enormous forces do not occur.
+As Feynman memorably mentions at the very beginning of his textbook [59], one per cent excess of charge in a person at arm's length produces force enough to lift the earth!

+The accumulation of charge follows an exact law: the displacement current is the sum of all the other charge flows and it changes the rate of change of the electric field in a precise way so total current is conserved precisely.
+Continuity of current is obeyed and so such enormous forces do not occur.
 If continuity of current were not obeyed exactly, enormous forces would soon develop (see Appendix).
-Such forces are of course incompatible with life or laboratory experiments..
+Such forces are of course incompatible with life or laboratory experiments.
 Fortunately, accumulated charge is easier to deal with than accumulation mass: the vacuum displacement current does not depend on constitutive laws.
-It simply depends on the time derivative of potential.
+It simply depends on the time derivative of potential and so can be calculated.

 Accumulated charge is much simpler than accumulated mass.
 Accumulated charge has universal properties, independent of the physical nature of the charge.
 Particle and quasi-particle currents that accumulate at a junction change the time derivative of electric potential so the electrical potential carries away a displacement current.
-This displacement current is exactly equal to the sum of the other currents flowing into the junction without known error, to about one part in $10^{18}$ .
+This displacement current is exactly equal to the sum of the other currents flowing into the junction without known error, to about one part in 10^{18} .
 Continuity of current is exact no matter what the constitutive laws if current is re-defined to include displacement current.
-The displacement current (and equivalently $\partial V/\partial t$ ) 'take up the slack' so that Kirchoff's current law (using the extended definition of current) is exact in one dimensional systems like a sequence of chemical reactions.
+The displacement current (and equivalently $\partial V/\partial t$ 'take up the slack' so that Kirchhoff's current law (using the extended definition of current) is exact in one dimensional systems like a sequence of chemical reactions.
 No charge accumulates at all beyond that defined by the integral of the displacement current.
 The electrical forces and $\partial V/\partial t$ change so the displacement current exactly equals the sum of the other currents, and continuity of generalized current is exact.

 Accumulation of charge is special because it is universal.
 The precise linkage between potential change, charge accumulation and displacement current is a special feature of electromagnetism because it is universal.
-It is a property of a vacuum-the constitutive equation of a vacuum-if poetic license is allowed.
+It is a property of a vacuum-the constitutive equation of a vacuum, if poetic license is allowed.
 In this sense charge is more fundamental and more universal than mass, a fact which certainly came to me as a surprise.
 But then I learned that charge is same at all velocities, 'Lorentz (relativistically) invariant', whereas mass is not.
 Mass depends on velocity and charge does not.
 Special relativity seems to make charge a more fundamental physical property than mass.